 - You will learn valuable skills and expand your network;

-- You will help organizations make a big difference to their target groups;
+- You will help organisations make a big difference to their target groups;

 - You will gain a stronger position in your future job search with volunteer experience on your resumé;

-Many organizations (big and small) are currently looking for volunteers to fill various roles within their organizational structure and projects.
+Many organisations (big and small) are currently looking for volunteers to fill various roles within their organisational structure and projects.
 Due to the new Study Reform, it has become more difficult to hire interns and therefore many turn towards volunteers instead.

 Being a volunteer gives you the freedom to make more demands of the work place because you work for free e.g. in terms of responsibilities, hours and work load.
 However, you must also be okay with sometimes conducting simple tasks such as taking notes and making coffee.